-1.2.
+2.2.
 General Data Types

-The protocol has two primary data types - cyclic data and asynchronous data (also known as acyclic or explicit messaging).
+The protocol has two primary data types - cyclic data (also known as implicit messaging) and asynchronous data (also known as acyclic or explicit messaging).

-1.2.1.
+2.2.1.
 Cyclic Data

-Figure 1-2: Controller/Device Read-Write Overview
+Figure 2-2: Controller/Device Read-Write Overview

 Cyclic data is used when the controller requires constantly updating data from the sensor or scale.
 The cyclic data is refreshed by the scale or sensor at the fastest rate possible.
 In those instances where the data refresh rate is too high, the controller can send a command to reduce the speed.
 The cyclic data is broken in sections of data called blocks.
 Each block of data is 4 words (16 bits per word) in length.
 The data within these blocks expresses numeric values, string values, or individual bits representing state/command depending on the type of block specified.
-The number of input words (data sent from the device to the process controller) and output words (data sent from the device) always match.
+The number of input words (data sent from the device to the process controller) and output words (data sent from the process controller to the device) always match.
 This limits the number of configurations in the controller to a reasonable amount.